 Occupational therapy is a general term for the type of therapy that is designed around teaching daily activities, and teaching through common activities.
 Early Intervention is designed to help evaluate which young children – up to 3 years old – may benefit from occupational therapy of various types.
 Occupational therapy for young children is designed around helping young children build the skills they’ll need to do engage in occupations like socializing with other children, playing, feeding, and, eventually, going to school.
 OTs also help with practice for fine motor skills, regulation skills including attention and impulse control, and sensory processing.

-The DIR/Floortime (Developmental, Individual-Difference, Relationship-Based model, of which the main component is called “floortime”) model of intervention for ASD is a child-guided model where an adult gets down on the floor with the child, watches the way she plays, engages with her, and works on teaching skills through the activities that she is already drawn to.
+The DIR/Floortime (Developmental, Individual-Difference, Relationship-Based model, of which the main component is called “floortime”) model of intervention for ASD is a child-guided model where an adult gets down on the floor with the child, watches the way they play, engages with them, and works on teaching skills through the activities that they are already drawn to.
 Floortime asserts that by making emotional connections, parents and professionals can help young children with ASD to bridge the social relationship gap, and help to promote abstract thinking.

 Floortime is a newer and less established strategy for treating ASD than some others, but the studies and professional opinions surrounding it that do exist consider it to be promising.
 Parents can play a large part in floortime, and it can cost less.